powenchen/Project1_FindLaneLines/README.md

 ### 3. Possible improvements

-First, we could try some image processing skills for uneven lighting condition images, for example, [link1] shows the ability to deal with uneven lighting condition.
+First, we could try some image processing skills for uneven lighting condition images, for example, [this paper](http://sourcedb.ict.cas.cn/cn/ictthesis/200907/P020090722604026061742.pdf) shows the ability to deal with uneven lighting condition.

+Besides the above solution, we can also try deep learning approach(CNNs) for image processing.